openedx/ecommerce/README.rst

 Contributions are welcome.
 Please read `How To Contribute <https://github.com/edx/edx-platform/blob/master/CONTRIBUTING.rst>`_ for details.
 Even though it was written with ``edx-platform`` in mind, these guidelines should be followed for Open edX code in general.

+Developers internal to edX should follow the guidance on `this page <https://openedx.atlassian.net/wiki/spaces/RS/pages/1835106870/How+to+contribute+to+our+repositories>`_ when working on ecommerce related projects, including this one.

 Reporting Security Issues
 -------------------------